jancichocki/Coinbase/README.md

 ### Technological Innovations

-- **Blockchain Customization for Emerging Markets:** The application of blockchain technology to customize offerings in emerging markets can ensure security and compliance with local regulations.
+- **Blockchain Customization for Emerging Markets:** Applying blockchain technology to customize offerings in emerging markets can ensure security and compliance with local regulations.
 This could include localized stablecoins or integrated local payment gateways (Deloitte Insights, n.d.).

 - **AI-Powered Learning Platforms:** Employing AI to deliver personalized learning experiences on the educational platform can enhance the effectiveness and engagement of the learning process (Business of Apps, 2023).

-- **Cross-Chain Interoperability Solutions:** Embracing technologies that enable cross-chain interoperability would allow users to transact across different blockchains, thereby expanding the range of cryptocurrency offerings (Business Strategy Hub, n.d.).
+- **Cross-Chain Interoperability Solutions:** Embracing technologies that enable cross-chain interoperability would allow users to transact across different blockchains, expanding the range of cryptocurrency offerings (Business Strategy Hub, n.d.).

 - **Smart Contracts for DeFi Services:** The use of smart contracts to facilitate DeFi services can automate and secure transactions like loans and staking, providing transparent and trustless financial services (Deloitte Insights, n.d.).

 - **Advanced Cybersecurity Technologies:** Implementing cutting-edge cybersecurity measures, such as multi-factor authentication and real-time breach detection systems, can bolster the platform's security infrastructure (Business of Apps, 2023).

-These strategic recommendations aim to broaden Coinbase's market footprint, enhance user experience, and strengthen security, which are pivotal for maintaining growth momentum in the ever-evolving landscape of cryptocurrencies and blockchain technology.
+These strategic recommendations aim to broaden Coinbase's market footprint, enhance user experience, and strengthen security.
+These are pivotal for maintaining growth momentum in the ever-evolving landscape of cryptocurrencies and blockchain technology.

 ## References
 - Daily Coin. (n.d.).
 Brian Armstrong: The Coinbase CEO Leading Cryptocurrency Adoption.
 [Link](https://dailycoin.com/brian-armstrong-coinbase-ceo-leading-cryptocurrency-adoption/)